Mattituck, New York Circa 1760 Town Landmark MK-84

 When the timber frame of 750 Reeve Avenue was raised around 1760, the United States did not yet exist.
 The house has watched the Revolution pass through its fields, the Reeve family farm be subdivided into a village, and the North Fork of Long Island transform from a colonial breadbasket into one of the most beautiful coastal landscapes on the eastern seaboard.

-What survives is a four-bedroom, three-bath farmhouse of 3,200 square feet, set on half an acre of mature gardens — with original wide-plank floors, hand-hewn ceiling beams, six fireplaces, and a two-story carriage house.
+What survives is a four-bedroom, three-bath farmhouse of 3,200 square feet, set on half an acre of established gardens — with original wide-plank floors, hand-hewn ceiling beams, six fireplaces, and a two-story carriage house.
 It is officially recognized by the Town of Southold Landmarks Preservation Commission as Reeve-Pim House, MK-84.

 Offered Exclusively by Douglas Elliman